Here’s what you need to know about applying to get your nonprofit or community group pro bono (free) legal services.

 - Legal Advice Over the Phone – CR is not a “hotline” service.
 We only provide legal assistance upon receiving a written application.
 However, we are available to answer questions about the application process over the phone or by email.

-STEP 2: Determine if you qualify based on our nonprofit eligibility.
+STEP 2: Determine if your organization is eligible for services based on our eligibility criteria.

-Existing Organizations (Nonprofits or CBOs that have been already established):
+Existing Organizations (Nonprofits or CBOs that already have 501(c)(3) status):

 To be eligible for free legal services, an existing organization must demonstrate that it: